pydio/pydio9-beta-docs/docs/indepth/idm.rst

 Configuring LDAP connection
 ...........................

-The config of pydio-ldap connector has three sections:
+The configuration of the pydio-ldap connector has three sections:

 - General information for ldap server and schema
 - A set of rules for mapping user's attributes in ldap to pydio user's attribute.
 The 'LeftAttribute' defines the name of attribute of external source such as ldap or other sql-base authentication.
 The 'RightAttribute' is the name of attribute in Pydio such as 'Roles', 'displayName', 'email', 'GroupPath'
 - Mapping options: some option supports mapping process.

-Here is a sample config below:
+Below is a sample configuration:

 .. code:: json